Avoid micro-managing virtual team members by scheduling a clear finish.

 Recently we spoke with Shawna, an executive who reflected on the past year and the shift to remote work.
 “We’ve exceeded our goals, but I also am sure that our failure to follow through on some things has cost us between twenty and thirty million dollars.
-I’m worried about micro-managing remote team members, but also want to make sure we’re following through.”
+I’m worried about micro-managing virtual team members, but also want to make sure we’re following through.”

 Increasing numbers of organizations have committed to long-term remote work.

 At the same time, the initial burst of pandemic-response energy and creativity is giving way to the realization of the many challenges that aren’t going away any time soon: family members will still be in the background as employees try to balance working from home and homing from work; that remote team productivity and collaboration take serious work; and, that broad economic turmoil turns up the heat on the need to stay competitive in the marketplace.